 DEVOTCHKA Plays the Boulder Theatre, 10/26 & 27

-97.3 KBCO & Z2 Entertainment will present DeVotchKa to the Boulder Theater on Friday, October 26th with March Fourth Marching Band & Saturday, October 27th with Land Lines.
-Tickets will go on sale to the public on Friday, September 28, 2012 at 10:00 am for $29.50 general admission.
+97.3 KBCO & Z2 Entertainment will present DeVotchKa to the Boulder Theater tonight, October 26th with March Fourth Marching Band & Saturday, October 27th with Land Lines.
+Tickets are $29.50 general admission.

 For more than a decade, DeVotchKa has been melting its sweeping collection of influences into an authentic and totally original blend of rock 'n' roll.
 With the release of the band's fifth album, "100 Lovers" (Anti- Records, 2011), the band headed back to the romantic influences of the Arizona desert with producer Craig Schumacher (Calexico, Neko Case) to create a compendium of short stories inspired by the varied moments the band experienced since the release of A Mad & Faithful Telling (Anti-, 2007).

 Like many bands, DeVotchKa spent much of their early years traveling the highways and byways searching for gigs and a musical direction.
 As time went on, the band began to foster important musical collaborations with the unequivocal Calexico and the seminal gypsy punks Gogol Bordello.
 DeVotchKa's first big break happened when Nic Harcourt, former music director for KCRW, introduced his listeners to a then unknown rock band of worldly sounds on his daily radio show, "Morning Becomes Eclectic".
 Valerie Faris and Jonathan Dayton, who were listening that day, stumbled upon the sound for their movie, "Little Miss Sunshine".
 A critical and box office hit, the film was nominated for the Best Picture Oscar and, for DeVotchKa's soundtrack, a Grammy.